KingCarnival/toku-fitd-game/Crew Types.md

 ### Group Items

 ### Scout Missions
-* Some inhabitants of another world are working with those in this world to smuggle goods.
+* Some inhabitants of another world are working with those in this world to smuggle goods between worlds.
+Who are the actors on both sides and what are there reasons for doing so?

 ## Pilots
 Inspirational Media: [Super Sentai (and it's American counterpart Power Rangers)](http://powerrangers.wikia.com/wiki/RangerWiki), [Voltron](http://voltron.wikia.com/wiki/Voltron_Wiki)